thefivesixfive/thefivesixfive/README.md

 ### Greetings, fivesixfive here 👋

-I'm stuck somewhere between making games and playing them, but I don't do enough of either to identify with it alone.

-I'm also a Christian, and all the content I make is\
-guaranteed clean.
-I'm not one of _those_ Christians though.
+Greetings, fivesixfive here.
+I'm somewhere between "developer" and "gamer", and my content is too.
+I'm currently making a game called Rebound while recording the development on YouTube and my various social medias.
+I also enjoy playing, uploading, and livestreaming Krunker.

-My socials and contact info can be found on my website: https://fivesixfive.dev
+My socials, contact info, and extended bio can be found on my website: https://fivesixfive.dev